-With the recent outbreak of the COVID-19 pandemic, delivering Shared Services from either a global hub, or multiple regional hubs becomes problematic.
+With the recent outbreak of the COVID-19 pandemic, delivering Shared Services from either a global hub or multiple regional hubs becomes problematic.
 The strategy for a limited number of centers with hundreds or thousands of employees is impacted dramatically when faced with a dangerous virus that is easily transmitted between people who are working in close proximity.

-Within days of the pandemic moving from China to Europe and North America, Peeriosity members were communicating and sharing information for how they were responding.
+Within days of the pandemic moving from China to Europe and North America, Peeriosity members were communicating and sharing information about how they were responding.
 In a few weeks, in April 2020, members will participate in a Peeriosity PeercastTM featuring a panel of leading member companies sharing ideas and answering questions about Shared Services delivery with the emergence of COVID-19.
 This “for members only” PeercastTM supports open and candid discussions between members in a confidential environment, completely free from outside influence or bias, with the ability for all attendees to communicate and follow up with other members at any time.

 iPollingTM Results Review

-Peeriosity’s iPollingTM was used recently to deliver real-time insights to how members were responding to the COVID-19 pandemic.
+Peeriosity’s iPollingTM was used recently to deliver real-time insights into how members were responding to the COVID-19 pandemic.
 The first polling question asked about the measures member companies have adopted in response to the pandemic.
 While many options and combinations were available, polling results centered on two choices, with 70% of companies adopting the combination of significantly restricted travel, working from home, and social distancing in the work environment.
 The balance of 30% had not formally implemented social distancing in the work environment at the time the poll was conducted (in mid-March 2020).
 Here are the details:

 Here are some comments from responding companies: